makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

          1. From the entity create an InsertionModel, which you return.
       1. For `LogNote` events you'll need to look at the method signature of the method that is calling them, because LogNote events are a generic structure.
 For example:
          * The `tend` method is called on the [flip.sol contract](https://github.com/makerdao/dss/blob/master/src/flip.sol#L123), and its method signature looks like this: `tend(uint,uint,uint)`.
-         * The first four bytes of the Keccak-256 hashed method signature will be located in `topic[0]` on the log.
+         * Only the first four bytes of the Keccak-256 hashed method signature will be located in `topic[0]` on the log, unlike custom events.
          * The message sender will be in `topic[1]`.
          * The first parameter passed to `tend` becomes `topic[2]`.
          * The second parameter passed to `tend` will be `topic[3]`.